johannv/javaTestEasy/README.md

 Open the file "Code.java" and only ask to fill the functions with java code

+## Does the candidate access to internet ?

+Internet isn't required for this test

+## Does the class need modifications ?

+No, the class and comparators are ready to work, only need to use them

 ## How to test the result of the code ?